krypdkat/AmoveoMinerMan/README.md

 - Press [i] then [enter] to see share infomation.
 - Press [q] then [enter] to exit.

+### Mining with auto-script:
+- There is an auto-mining file that restarts miner every 2 hours inside the zip file, and it makes our miner more stable

 #### If you are Linux miner, just don't care about below lines.
 ### For Windows miner (turning off WDDM TDR)